m18646461005/iot/intl.en-US/Device Management/TSL/Add a TSL feature.md

 **Note:**

         -   You cannot set this parameter to one of the following reserved words: set, get, post, time, and value.
         -   You can use a property as an input parameter or customize an input parameter.
 For example, when you specify the Automatic Sprinkling service, you can use the Sprinkling Interval and Sprinkling Amount properties as the input parameters.
-When IoT Platform calls the Automatic Sprinkling service, the sprinkler automatically starts sprinkling based on the specified sprinkling interval and amount.
+When IoT Platform invokes the Automatic Sprinkling service, the sprinkler starts sprinkling based on the specified sprinkling interval and amount.
-        -   You can add a maximum of 20 input parameters to a service. |
+        -   You can add a maximum of 20 input parameters for each service. |
         |Output Parameters|Optional.
 The output parameters of the service.
 Click **+Add Parameter**, and add an output parameter in the dialog box that appears.

 If the gateway connection protocol is set to OPC UA, you must set a parameter index to specify the order of the parameters.